 There is international agreement that investment in prevention and mitigation before an emergency will reduce the cost of recovering afterwards.

 - Australia has estimated that every dollar spent on disaster mitigation saves at least three dollars in economic and social recovery.

-- The World Bank has estimated that by spending one percent of a structure’s value on vulnerability reduction measures can reduce probable maximum loss from hurricanes on average, by a third.
+- The World Bank has estimated that spending 1% of a structure’s value on vulnerability reduction measures can reduce probable maximum loss from hurricanes by one third (on average).

 - Strengthen building structures and roofs

 - Install hurricane shutters

 - Install backflow valves to prevent toilet overflows when the household sewer system is infiltrated with floodwater

 - Anchor bookshelves and cabinets to walls

 - Anchor outdoor items that can become projectiles in high winds

 - Build storm shelters or safe rooms designed to withstand high winds associated with tornadoes using specified materials to pre-engineering specifications